Osub/Community-Auth-For-CodeIgniter-3/readme.md

 11) Enable hooks and make sure there is an encryption key set in config/config.

+12) While not critical for most Community Auth usage, check out and configure community_auth/config/authentication.php as needed.

-12) Define Community Auth constants hook by adding it to config/hooks.
+13) Define Community Auth constants hook by adding it to config/hooks.

 	$hook['pre_system'] = array(
 		'function' => 'auth_constants',